Cheshire murders: Home invasion

-Dr. Petit had been able to free himself of his restraints, exit the house, and crawl to a neighbor's yard for help.
-The neighbor initially did not recognize Dr. Petit due to the severity of his injuries.
-Meanwhile, Hayes and Komisarjevsky fled the scene in the Petit family car.
+William had been able to free himself of his restraints, exit the house, and crawl to a neighbor's yard for help.
+The neighbor initially did not recognize him due to the severity of his injuries.
+Meanwhile, Lee and Komisarjevsky fled the scene in the Petit family car.
 They were immediately spotted by police surveillance, pursued, and arrested one block away after crashing into a police car.
 The home invasion had lasted seven hours.

-Both Hayes and Komisarjevsky confessed to the murders.
-Detectives testified that Hayes smelled of gasoline throughout her interrogation.
+Both Lee and Komisarjevsky confessed to the murders.
+Detectives testified that Lee smelled of gasoline throughout her interrogation.
 Each assailant claimed that the other was the driving force and mastermind behind the home invasion.
-Komisarjevsky also blamed Dr. Petit for the murders.
-In Komisarjevsky's diary, which was later entered into evidence, he called Dr. Petit a "coward" and claimed that he could have saved his family if he wanted to.
+Komisarjevsky also blamed William for the murders.
+In Komisarjevsky's diary, which was later entered into evidence, he called William a "coward" and claimed that he could have saved his family if he wanted to.

 Victims

-Jennifer Hawke-Petit was a nurse and co-director of the health center at Cheshire Academy, a private boarding school in Cheshire.
-She met her husband at Children's Hospital of Pittsburgh in 1985 when she was a new oncology nurse and he was a third-year medical student at the University of Pittsburgh.
+Hawke-Petit was a nurse and co-director of the health center at Cheshire Academy, a private boarding school in Cheshire.
+She met her husband at Children's Hospital of Pittsburgh in 1985, when she was a new oncology nurse and he was a third-year medical student at the University of Pittsburgh.
 She and Dr. Petit married in 1985.

-The Petits' elder daughter Hayley had just graduated from Miss Porter's School where she played varsity cross country, basketball, and crew and was a high honor roll student.
+The Petits' elder daughter, Hayley, had just graduated from Miss Porter's School, where she played varsity cross country, basketball, and crew and was a high honor roll student.
 While at Miss Porter's, she was elected to the senior leadership position of Athletic Association Head.
-She also won a school award for "exceptional community service."
+She also won a school award for "exceptional community service".
 Hayley was scheduled to attend Dartmouth College where she wanted to study medicine.
 Hayley had been an active fundraiser for multiple sclerosis research, following her mother's diagnosis with that disease.
 She captained a Walk MS Team called Hayley's Hope.

-The Petits' younger daughter Michaela attended the Chase Collegiate School before her death.
-After Hayley left for college, Michaela planned on taking over Hayley's Hope and renaming it "Michaela's Miracle."
+The Petits' younger daughter, Michaela, attended the Chase Collegiate School before her death.
+After Hayley left for college, Michaela planned on taking over Hayley's Hope and renaming it "Michaela's Miracle".
 Michaela often cooked for her family and had done so the evening before the murders.

-William Petit, the sole survivor of the home invasion, was an endocrinologist in Plainville.
+William, the sole survivor of the home invasion, was an endocrinologist in Plainville.
 He was also the medical director of the Joslin Diabetes Center at Connecticut's Central Hospital.
 He survived when he escaped via a direct external exit from the basement despite his injuries.
-Dr. Petit has not returned to his medical practice since the murders, stating his desire to be active in the foundations set up to honor the memory of his family.
+William has not returned to his medical practice since the murders, stating his desire to be active in the foundations set up to honor the memory of his family.
 He contemplated running for Congress as a Republican, but later decided against it.
-In the following election cycle, he successfully campaigned for the Connecticut General Assembly and now serves as a state representative.
+In the following election cycle, he successfully campaigned for the Connecticut General Assembly and served as a state representative.